 Rod Pocket Curtains

 Rod pocket curtains are hung from a rod that slides through the pocket at the top of the curtain.
 The pocket at the top is sized to fit a standard curtain rod and can be adjusted to fit different sizes depending on your needs.
-The main benefit of this type of window curtain is that it can easily be changed as needed, making it an ideal choice if you like to switch up your home decor to suit your mood.
+The main benefit of this type of window curtain is that it can easily be changed as needed, making it an ideal choice if you like to switch up your home decor essentials to suit your mood.

 11) Pinch Pleat Curtains